 Serving the Progressive Movement

-With the rise of neoliberalism and Third Way politics, many in the U.S. have embraced the dominance of minimally regulated capitalism and U.S. imperialism.
+The rise of neoliberalism, a political project based on privatization, deregulation, globalization, and austerity, has turned popular news and communication channels into advertising avenues that ultimately favor the interests of the few over the many.
 As a result, public figures calling for an economically and socially just society, and policies with large public approval, have been censored on mainstream media where consumerism and sensationalism run amok.

 We believe such ideological limitations are corrosive to the democratic process and unfair to generations of Americans, regardless of their political affiliation.
 This is why we built Progressive Speaker—to serve the movement for social and economic justice in the U.S. by connecting audiences to the leading progressives of our times.